Julia Wilbur: Civil War

 In 1862, the RLASS asked Wilbur if she were interested in working to help "contrabands": that is, the men, women, and children who escaped slavery by crossing into Union-occupied territory.
 She recorded in her diary the original request: "a teacher to go South & are inquiring for me."
 She agreed and traveled to Washington in October of that year, originally planning to stay in the nation's capital.
 However, officers of a group called the National Freedmen's Relief Association urged her to move across the river to Alexandria, Virginia, which the Union Army had entered at the start of the war, and to work as a relief agent, rather than a teacher.

 Wilbur agreed, and worked in Alexandria from November 1862 to February 1865.
-Among other efforts, she advocated for better housing and health care for freedpeople.
+Wilbur worked there alongside Harriet Jacobs, who moved to Alexandria in January 1863.
+The women provided supplies and education to freed formerly enslaved people.
+This work was emotionally and physically taxing for Julia and exposed her to the sufferings of others in a very personal way.
+Among other efforts, she advocated for better housing and health care for freed people.
 She solicited clothing and other supplies from groups up north, which she distributed from a makeshift "clothing room" in an occupied house on Washington Street.
-In so doing, she worked with and became lifelong friends with Harriet Jacobs, who moved to Alexandria in January 1863.